scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_ingestion_metrics/get_all_metrics.rst

 GET All Metrics
 ===============

-This request retrieves all metrics for all Zenko metadata ingestion locations.
-Zenko returns three categories of information (metrics) about system
+This request retrieves all metrics for all XDM   metadata ingestion locations.
+XDM   returns three categories of information (metrics) about system
 operations: completions, throughput, and pending operations.
 Completions are returned for the preceding 24 hours, throughput for the preceding 15 minutes, and pending transactions are returned as a simple aggregate.